Society-for-Internet-Blaseball-Research/sibr.dev/_pages/faq.md

 Currently 1 and 2 are done (although improvement is ongoing) and 3, 4, and 5 are in progress!

-More detailed info is available about [the specific projects involved](./projects.md).

 ## Is there a script to vote/bet/etc?
 Can you help me write one?

 No and no. SIBR focuses on read-only data and unauthenticated endpoints, and we ask that others respect the Blaseball community and do the same.